ajhermann94/Rally/docs/terms.md

 **App:** Rally: Motivation Alarm ("Rally", "we", "us") **Contact:** open an issue at https://github.com/ajhermann94/rally/issues

-> Template — not legal advice.
-Have it reviewed before publishing, and fill in
-> every [BRACKETED] value.
-These terms are written to satisfy Apple's
-> User-Generated Content requirements (Guideline 1.2).

 By downloading or using Rally, you agree to these Terms.
 If you don't agree, don't use the app.